 The State of Wisconsin has an agreement with Wisconsin Technical Colleges that makes it possible for a student to receive credit at Gateway Technical College or any Wisconsin Technical College with like courses, toward an associate degree for courses taken while in high school.
 East Troy students can earn dual credit (high school credit and college credit) through Transcripted Credit courses or Advanced Standing courses.
-The Gateway symbol () throughout this guide identifies courses anticipated to be offered for college credit through Gateway Technical College.
+The Gateway symbol ( ) throughout this guide identifies courses anticipated to be offered for college credit through Gateway Technical College.
 Identified courses are based on previous offerings and are subject to change year to year and throughout the year.
 Be sure to check with your counselor for an updated list of transcripted courses.

-Transcripted Courses
+Anticipated Transcripted Courses

-Previously offered transcripted courses.
-Check with your counselor for a current list of transcripted courses, as offerings change throughout the year.
-Visit GTC's website to view our articulation agreements with Gateway Technical College.
+\Course offerings are available based on staffing and may be subject to change.\ Visit GTC's website to view our articulation agreements with Gateway Technical College.